 |

-Space Canada Mission Statement |
+SPACE Canada Mission Statement |

 SPACE Canada is dedicated to promoting, supporting and encouraging international dialogue on space-based solar power through research, education and commercialization.